telerik/blazor-docs/components/chart/types/column.md

 # Column Chart

-A <a href="https://www.telerik.com/blazor-ui/column-chart" target="_blank">Blazor Column chart</a> displays data as vertical bars whose heights vary according to their value.
+The <a href="https://www.telerik.com/blazor-ui/column-chart" target="_blank">Blazor Column chart</a> displays data as vertical bars whose heights vary according to their value.
 You can use a Column chart to show a comparison between several sets of data (for example, summaries of sales data for different time periods).
 Each series is automatically colored differently for easier reading.

 >caption Column chart.
 Results from the first code snippet below